samtowers/bulk-trim-audio/README.md

 # Bulk Trim Audio
 Trim/crop extended music in bulk.
 ```
-batch-trim-audio.py dir newdir [--length-mins 15] [--ignore keywords.txt] [--dry-run] [--yes]
+batch-trim-audio.py dir newdir [--cutoff-mins 16] [--ignore keywords.txt] [--dry-run] [--yes]
 ```
-All audio files nested within `dir` will be trimmed if their duration exceeds `--length-mins` (default: 15); audio already shorter than this will be ignored.
+All audio files nested within `dir` will be trimmed if their duration exceeds `--cutoff-mins` (default: 16); audio already shorter than this will be ignored.

+Trimmed audio is reduced to `(cutoff-mins - 1)` minutes.
+E.g. audio longer than `16` minutes will be trimmed to exactly `15` minutes.
+This it to provide a gap between the cutoff duration and new duration.

 A four second fadeout will be applied to the end of trimmed audio.